 - 1. Enables people to work together and realise ideas in their community. - 2.
 Attracts people to engage in all aspects of Vincent. - 3.
 Activates places and spaces. - 4.
 Brings visitors to town centres and businesses. - 5.
-Achieves greater impacts than if the City was to deliver the same services and initiatives.
+Achieves greater impacts than if the City were to deliver the same services and initiatives.

-Grant programs have evolved and administered across various internal business units.
+The City's grant programs have evolved and administered across various internal business units.
 Investigating models for adopting a central online location for applications and assessments would improve service delivery and the user experience for applicants.